NotoriousCottonball/NotoriousCottonball.github.io/_posts/2018-09-08-a_gem_to_find_a_movie_gem_building_a_cli_to_recommend_movies_and_shows.markdown

 ---

 My first Flatiron School project involved creating a Ruby Gem with a Command Line Interfact(CLI) and user input requested access to data from a web page.
 The project required a strong grasp of Ruby Gem Code Hierarchies, Ruby's `$LOAD_PATH`, the parsing capabilities of the Nokogiri Gem, and Ruby Object Relationships.
-The application had to exhibit strong Object Oriented Programming design patterns and efficiently extract and display data that is kept updated at an external source.
+The application had to exhibit strong Object Oriented Programming design patterns and efficiently extract and display data that is kept up-to-date at an external source.

 ---------